scridonlucas/discusso-backend/README.md

 ## Features

 - **User Registration**: Allow users to create new accounts and store their information in a PostgreSQL database.
+- **User Authentification**: Allow users to log into their account.
+We use JWT, a widely-accepted standard for secure authentication, to protect user accounts.

 ## Knowledge